Customer retention is crucial to the success and survival of any call center business, or any business for that matter.

 When customers are having a bad day, even the smallest inconvenience where they feel that your company is to blame may cause them to make a rash decision.

-Most of the time, a gesture of goodwill — a voucher or a one-off credit — can help dampen their temper, causing them to reconsider if cancelling the service isn’t such a good idea after all.
+Most of the time, a gesture of goodwill — a voucher or a one-off credit — can help dampen their temper, causing them to reconsider if canceling the service isn’t such a good idea after all.

 Of course, it goes without saying that whatever issue the customer may be having should be addressed as soon as possible.